josedcs/blog-app/Readme.md

 However, we will accept projects that use other tech stacks.

-### NOTE
+### Notes
-This project has been set up with Vue3 (Not Nuxt 3) and Nest.js with Graphql.
+- This project has been set up with Vue3 (Not Nuxt 3) and Nest.js with Graphql.
 It has a hello world graphql and REST endpoint.
+- For the purposes of this project, please avoid Firebase and other Backend-as-a-Service tools because they abstract away too many implementation details for us to properly grade submissions.